DarkEsteves/IcarusMods/README.md

 ========================================================
 IMPORTANT: This version already ADDS the Jimk72 WindMill Generator in this last version , pay atention to comflicts for who have that mod already in the list .
-Jimk72 is not responsible to update this mod despite his mod is implemented in mine (with his permission), It’s my responsibility to update my mod.
+Jimk72 is not responsible to update this mod despite his mod is implemented in mine (with his permission), Credits for Jimk72 in your Windmill Generator and for let me use it, It’s my responsibility to update my mod.
 ========================================================

 -----------------------------------------------------------